Orika Africa

 Area Overview

-On the last Saturday of each month, Kigali observes umuganda, a morning of mandatory community service.
-Most normal services close and public transport is limited during this time.
-It's a powerful expression of Rwandan civic pride.
+On the final Saturday of each month, Kigali participates in umuganda — a morning of compulsory community service where most businesses close and public transport is scaled back.
+It is a striking demonstration of Rwandan communal spirit.

 Memorial Site